We respond to reports of alleged breaches of planning control

 breach of planning control we will acknowledge it and

-What kind of complaints can we deal with?
+What kind of issues can we deal with?

 Householder developments, housing and commercial